Skip to content

 • Your files and metadata will be automatically mapped to the Stash application and will be accessible via their existing uuid identifiers.

-• Stash will no longer act as a proxy for download.
-Applications can download files directly from S3 by retrieving the pre-signed url from Stash.
+• Applications will download files directly from S3 by retrieving a pre-signed url from Stash.

-• Stash will no longer provide long-lived public urls (TTL URLs).
-We believe that AWS S3's pre-signed urls are a better fit for these use cases and remove Stash as a security vulnerability.
+• We believe that AWS S3's pre-signed urls are a better fit for these use cases and remove Stash as a security vulnerability.